-Continuing our theme of using Cultural Ecology 2017 to speculate on nine big questions about the future of life in the Anthropocene.
+In Cultural Ecology 2017 we speculated on big questions about the future of life in the Anthropocene.
 Question: How has industrial and post-industrial capitalism shaped our notions of time?
 Will anyone ever again have “too much time on my hands”?

 As well as the shot-by-shot 2016 remake from Jimmy Fallon and Paul Rudd:

-And for an April 2017 update see “You’re Too Busy.
-You Need a ‘Shultz Hour'” by David Leonhardt in the New York Times
+- See “You’re Too Busy.
+You Need a ‘Shultz Hour'” by David Leonhardt in the New York Times (April 2017).